Get to Know Me

 "Parenting is the easiest thing in the world to have an opinion about, but the hardest thing in the world to do."- Matt Walsh, Actor and Comedian

-Guide parents and teachers to be more confident and connected in their relationship with kids.
+Guide parents and teachers to be more confident and connected in their relationship with children.

-Guide parents and teachers to develop relationships with children with experience more laughter and positive moments and less conflict with easier resolutions.
+Guide parents and teachers to develop relationships with children to experience more laughter and positive moments and less conflict with easier resolutions.

-Promote community access to neuroscience and regulation research about child development.
+Promote parent, teacher, and community access to neuroscience and regulation research about child development.

 Advocate for legislative change that reflects our community’s scientific knowledge about our children’s needs related to safety, education, and well-being.